 Paula Scher : Designer as Educator

-The screening will take place on April 25th at the Type Directors Club, followed by a panel discussion with moderator Peter Ahlberg and panel Gail Anderson, Joe Marianek and Zipeng Zhu.
+The screening took place on April 25th at the Type Directors Club, and included a panel discussion with moderator Peter Ahlberg and panel Gail Anderson, Joe Marianek and Zipeng Zhu.

 Paula Scher is one of the most acclaimed graphic designers in the world.
 She has been a principal in the New York office of the distinguished international design consultancy Pentagram since 1991, where she has designed identity and branding systems, environmental graphics, packaging and publications for a wide range of clients that includes, among others, Citibank, Microsoft, Bloomberg, the Museum of Modern Art, Tiffany & Co, the High Line, the Public Theater, the Metropolitan Opera, the Sundance Institute and the Philadelphia Museum of Art.